If you’re in a hurry and just want to find out what the best lenses for the Nikon D3100 are, then I’d recommend the following:

 Most importantly, I’m just a message away.
 So, if you have any questions, just leave a comment below, email me at [email protected], or send me a DM on Instagram @tom.shu.

-Reviews of the 10 Best Lenses for the Nikon D3100
+Reviews of the 10 Best Nikon D3100 Lenses

 1. Sigma 17-50mm f/2.8 EX DC OS HSM